erikdmitchell/uci-results/readme.md

  Bug: FQ updater (View DB) needs to be run multiple times when super bulky.

 ### Version 1.0.4

+	Added RaceStats class

+	Fixed code for first weekend of racing - the race ends up w/ a 1/1 in terms of points, so for the whole weekend, we use last years points

 TODO: clean upand standardize config for curl class